fehervaria/DVDDriveSwitcher_macOS/README.md

+# This actualy works with the latest Sierra (macOS 10.12.6)

 On OS X systems where the optical drive has been removed to make room for a solid state drive (SSD) forces the user to access the optical drive via a USB/Thunderbolt enclosure.
 While this works as intended, the native OS X DVDPlayer will *NOT* allow the playing of DVD media (movies) in the out of the box configuration.